Loopring/trusted_setup/README.md

 ## Ceremony progress

-Brecht Devos (email: brecht@loopring.org, keybase: ???) will be the main coordinator and Daniel Wang (email: daniel@loopring.org, keybase: danielw_loopring) will be his backup.
+Brecht Devos (email: brecht@loopring.org, keybase: brechtpd) will be the main coordinator and Daniel Wang (email: daniel@loopring.org, keybase: danielw_loopring) will be his backup.

 The ceremony occurs in sequential rounds.
 Each participant performs one or more rounds at a time.
 The coordinator decides the order in which the participants act.
 There can be an indefinite number of rounds.